-This function simulates a boolean model at time 2 where time 2 is assume to be a pseudo-steady states at a time scale slower than the pseudo-steady state evaluated at time 1 model a Model that only contains the reactions to be evaluated, and the additional field model\$times that should have been created inside the gabinaryTN optimisation engine.
+This function simulates a boolean model at time 2 where time 2 is assume to be a pseudo-steady states at a time scale slower than the pseudo-steady state evaluated at time 1 simResultsT1 a matrix that is the output of simulator $T1$ (i.e. one row per condition and one column per species IN THE MODEL) CNOlist a CNOlist model a Model that only contains the reactions to be evaluated, and the additional field model\$times that should have been created inside the gabinaryTN optimisation engine. simList a simList as created by prep4sim, that has also already been cut to contain only the reactions to be evaluated indexList an indexList as created by indexFinder timeIndex argument requiter only for steady states T3 and above to specify the Time indices.